Build your own ECS (part 3), change detection, events, tags, and commands

 }

-Insertion and removal are O(1) hash operations with no archetype touch.
-Querying "all players" yields directly from the set.
-Combined queries (a for_each over POSITION | VELOCITY plus a has_player filter) walk the tables and check the tag set per entity, which is a cheap hash lookup.
+Insertion and removal never touch the archetype storage.
+Querying "all players" yields straight out of dense.
+Combined queries (a for_each over POSITION | VELOCITY plus a has_player filter) walk the tables and check the tag set per entity, two array reads each.

 #Command buffers